 What Is a Grand Jury?

-Many people wonder, what does a grand jury do?
-In a nutshell, a grand jury helps the prosecutor decide whether to file charges against a suspect in a crime.
-Grand juries typically consist of 23 people, and the individual jurors may have jury duty for months at a time.
-However, jurors will have to work only a few days out of the month.
+Many people wonder what a grand jury does.
+A grand jury helps the prosecutor decide whether to file criminal charges against a suspect.
+While the grand jury system may vary by jurisdiction, it is most often used in federal and state felony cases.
+Federal grand juries typically consist of 16 to 23 people.
+Grand jury members may have jury duty for months at a time.

-Prosecutors use grand jury proceedings as test-runs for trials, and take a grand jury's perception of the evidence seriously.
-However, if the prosecutor strongly disagrees with a grand jury, he or she may ignore the decision.
+Prosecutors use grand jury proceedings as test runs for trials.
+But if the prosecutor strongly disagrees with a grand jury, they may ignore the decision.

 Grand juries will work closely with the prosecutor, who will explain the law to the jurors.
-The jurors then have the power to view almost any kind of evidence they wish and to interrogate anyone they like.
-The procedure for grand jury hearings is relaxed to allow the jurors as much flexibility as possible.
-Typically, the parties that appear before a grand jury do not have attorneys, and the rules of evidence permit much more evidence than is allowed at a criminal trial.
-Grand jury proceedings are held in strict confidence to encourage witnesses to speak freely, as well as to protect the suspect if the grand jury decides not to bring charges.
+The jurors then have the power to view almost any evidence they wish and question anyone they like.
+Grand jury hearings are relaxed to allow the jurors as much flexibility as possible.
+Typically, the parties that appear before a grand jury do not have attorneys, and the rules of evidence allow much more evidence than at a criminal trial.
+Grand jury proceedings are held in strict confidence to encourage witnesses to speak freely and protect the suspect if the grand jury decides not to bring charges.

 What Is a Trial Jury?

-Trial juries are familiar to most people from portrayals in television programs and movies.
-Their job is to decide which side to believe at a formal criminal trial, or in other words, to render a verdict of guilt or innocence.
-Smaller than a grand jury, a trial jury usually consists of six to twelve people.
-The individual jurors will have to work for the full length of the trial, which could last a few days, several weeks, or even months.
+A trial jury's job is to render a “guilty" or “not guilty" verdict at the end of a formal criminal or civil trial.
+The right to a jury trial varies depending on the charge and the potential punishment the charge carries.
+Smaller than a grand jury, a trial jury usually consists of six to 12 people.
+If it's a federal case, the trial will take place in a United States District Court.
+The individual jurors will have jury service for the full length of the trial, which could last a few days, several weeks, or even months.

 Trial court procedure is extremely strict and controlled entirely by the judge.
-Each party in a trial typically has an attorney.
+In a criminal court, the jury must unanimously decide on the verdict.
 Unlike a grand jury, a trial jury usually has no say in what evidence they get to see.
-Evidence in trials is carefully chosen by each party's attorney and must adhere to a set of rules designed to ensure that the evidence is reliable.
+Each party's attorney carefully chooses evidence in trials and must adhere to rules to ensure the evidence is reliable.
 Trial juries rarely have the opportunity to ask questions.
+Some jurisdictions may allow jurors to ask direct questions, but in most cases, the jury must submit questions to the judge, who will then determine whether to answer them.
+Normally these questions arise when the jury wants to clarify some things during deliberations.
+In contrast to a grand jury, criminal law requires trial juries to find proof beyond a reasonable doubt to return a guilty verdict.

-If you're being investigated for a crime or if you've already been charged and may soon face a jury, it's in your best interests to immediately reach out to a qualified defense lawyer who knows the ins and outs of the system and who will protect your legal rights.
-Contact a criminal defense attorney near you today to learn more.
+If you're being investigated for a crime or if you've been charged and may soon face a jury, it's in your best interests to reach out to the law office of a criminal defense lawyer for legal counsel.
+An experienced criminal defense lawyer knows the ins and outs of the criminal justice system and criminal procedure.
+Contact a criminal defense attorney near you for legal advice.